msrivastav13/mo-dx-plugin/README.md

   $ sfdx deploy:vf

 OPTIONS
-  --p, --pathname=pathname                   (required) the file path of the vf page you want to save
+  --p, --pathname=pathname                   (required) the file path of the vf page you want to save to salesforce .
+Note you can run pwd command on terminal to obtain the path.

 EXAMPLES
   $ sfdx deploy:vf -p pathname // Default authorized org is used for the deploy